X-CASH-official/xcash-dpops/README.md

 Now create a new container from the image you just downloaded
 ```
-docker run --name=XCASH_DPOPS -d --network host IMAGE_ID /bin/bash
+docker run --name=XCASH_DPOPS -i -t -d --network host IMAGE_ID /bin/bash
 ```

-From this point the docker container has been created.
-You will need to start the docker container by running
+From this point the docker container has been created and has already been started.
+If you need to start the container you can run
 `docker start XCASH_DPOPS`

+and to stop the container run

 The docker container will remain running until stopped.
 You can enter and exit a container and it will still run unless stoped.
 At any time if you want enter the docker container you can run
 ```